Endocrine Control Mechanisms Group

 Lobular Carcinoma of the Breast

-10 to 15% of breast cancers are of a special pathological type called lobular carcinoma.
-Lobular carcinomas are typically slow growing, very sensitive to hormones and have a high risk of late recurrence and a unique metastatic pattern.
-They tend not to respond well to standard therapies.
+Fifteen precent of breast cancers are of a special histopathological type called lobular carcinoma.
+Lobular carcinomas are typically slow growing and hormone sensitive but they have a high risk of late recurrence, a unique metastatic pattern and pathognomonic loss of E-cadherin function.
 Progress in our understanding of this particular type of breast cancer has been hampered by the lack of models to study it.

 The intraductal (MIND) system reveals lobular carcinoma-specific biology and vulnerabilities.
 Adapted from Kozma et al.